-Pressure Cooker Low Carb Manhattan Clam Chowder is a delicious restaurant quality soup.
-Weight Watchers Friendly, Gluten Free, Low Calorie and super yummy.
+Instant Pot /Pressure Cooker Low Carb Manhattan Clam Chowder, a delicious Keto and Weight Watchers Friendly, Gluten Free, Low Calorie restaurant quality soup

 That’s not Potatoes you see in the photo!!!!

 Nope, this Pressure Cooker Low Carb Manhattan Clam Chowder is totally Low Carb, Gluten Free, Weight Watchers Approved, Low Calorie and it tastes delicious.

 Seriously, this is the best Manhattan Clam Chowder I have ever had.